michael2012z/BitBible/markdown/Etheridge/files/John.md

 16. Jeshu saith to her, Mariam.
 She turned and saith to him in Hebrew, Rabuni, which is saying, Malphona.

-17. Jeshu saith to her, TouchOr, approach. me not; for not yet have I ascended to my Father: but go to my brethren, and say to them, I ascend to my Father, and to your Father, to my God, and to your God.
+17. Jeshu saith to her, Touch

 18. Then went Mariam Magdalitha, and announced to the disciples that she had seen our Lord, and (that) these (words) he had spoken to her.

-19. WHEN it was the evening of that day which (was) the first in the week, and the doors were shut where the disciples were, for fear of the Jihudoyee, came Jeshu, stood among them, and said to them, Peace (be) with you.Shalomo amkun.
+19. WHEN it was the evening of that day which (was) the first in the week, and the doors were shut where the disciples were, for fear of the Jihudoyee, came Jeshu, stood among them, and said to them, Peace (be) with you.

 20. This he said, and showed them his hands and his side.
 And the disciples rejoiced when they saw our Lord.

 21. Then said Jeshu unto them, Peace (be) with you: as my Father sent me, I also send you.

-22. And when he had said these, he breathed on them, and said to them, Receive the Spirit of Holiness:Kabélu Rucho da-Kudsho.
+22. And when he had said these, he breathed on them, and said to them, Receive the Spirit of Holiness:

 23. if you forgive sins to a man, they shall be forgiven to him; and if you retain (the sins) of a man, they are retained.